-Constitution of the Gabonese Republic 26 March 1991
+Constitution of the Gabonese Republic 26 March 1991 As Amended by Law No. 1/94 of 18 March 1994

-Translated by Maria del Carmen Gress
+Translated by Maria del Carmen Gress & J.J.
+Ruchti

-William S. Hein & Co., Inc. Getzville, New York 2018 This translation is based on the French presented in: Direction des Publications Officielles.
+William S. Hein & Co., Inc. Getzville, New York 2018

+This translation is based on the French text presented in: Direction des Publications Officielles.
 Constitution de la République Gabonaise, Loi No. 3/91 du 26 mars 1991.
-Libreville: Multipress Gabon, 1991.
+Libreville: Multipress Gabon, 1991, and the corresponding English translation published in World Constitutions Illustrated in 2018.